zoddDev/dotfiles/README.md

 ```
 rice         - installs <RICE_NAME> rice
-all          - installs all packages and finally installs <RICE_NAME> theme if this argument was passed
+all          - installs all at once: general packages, aur packages, GTK themes, etc. And finally installs <RICE_NAME> theme if this argument was passed
 ```

 where